-1. Competency in the selection of various methods of quantitative and qualitative data collection and statistical analysis used in sustainable resource management studies.
+1. Demonstrate competency in the selection of various methods of quantitative and qualitative data collection and statistical analysis used in sustainable resource management studies

-2. Capacity to implement appropriate methods of quantitative and qualitative data collection and statistical analysis used in their individual research projects.
+2. Demonstrate their capacity to implement appropriate mthods of quantitative and qualitative data collection and statistical analysis used in their individula research projects

-3. Appreciation of the methods used to distill and communicate scientific findings in concise formats.
+3. Appreciate the methods used to distill and communicate specific findings in concise formats

 - Discussion and guidance on the use of appropriate methods of quantitative and qualitative data collection and statistical analysis used in sustainable resource management research.

 - Guidance on the use of analytical thinking for data interpretation.